 STUDY OF THE U.S. INSTITUTES FOR SECONDARY EDUCATORS –

-The Study of the U.S. Institutes for Secondary Educators (SUSIs) are intensive post-graduate level academic programs whose purpose is to provide foreign secondary school educators and administrators the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
-The goal of the Institutes is to strengthen curricula and to enhance the quality of teaching about the United States in secondary schools and other academic institutions abroad.
+Study of the U.S. Institutes for Secondary Educators (SUSIs) are intensive post-graduate level academic programs that provide foreign secondary school educators and administrators the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
+The program goal is to strengthen curricula and to enhance the quality of teaching about the United States in secondary schools and other academic institutions abroad.
 Prospective applicants are encouraged to visit the website page to obtain general information about the Institutes.
 More information at: http://exchanges.state.gov/susi.

-The focus of the Institutes will be on providing content and materials for participants to develop high school level curricula about the United States.
-Two of the Institutes are tailored for secondary school teachers; the Institutes for Teachers focus on content and materials about the United States rather than teaching methods and pedagogy.
-The third Institute is tailored for experienced administrators including teacher trainers, curriculum developers, textbook writers, ministry of education officials, and others.
-The selected participants will be announced around April 2022.
+The SUSIs will provide three multinational groups of 20 experienced secondary school educators (including secondary school teachers, administrators, teacher trainers, curriculum developers, textbook writers, Ministry of Education officials, and others) with a deeper understanding of U.S. society, education, and culture – past and present.
+The Institutes focus on providing content and materials for participants to develop high school level curricula about the United States.
+Two of the Institutes are tailored for secondary school teachers; please note that the Institutes for teachers focus on content and materials about the United States rather than teaching methods and pedagogy.
+The third Institute is tailored to experienced administrators, including teacher trainers, curriculum developers, textbook writers, Ministry of Education officials, and others.

 ESSENTIAL PROGRAM INFORMATION